circular fashion

 Daphne: “What are the biggest challenges that the Global Circular Network is facing, and how are you planning to overcome them?”

-Alison: “Well the answer to both is: collaboration; it's the biggest challenge and it's the solution.
+Alison: “Well the answer to both questions is: collaboration; it's the biggest challenge and it's the solution.
 Thankfully, the EU Commission is stepping up, leading the global shift toward a circular economy with groundbreaking legislation.
 Through Cirpass-2, the commission has mandated the use of Digital Product Passports (DPPs) to enforce the Ecodesign for Sustainable Products Regulation (ESPR).
 This will guide all industry stakeholders toward circularity and it’s profoundly exciting to be part of the teams who are driving circularity through collaboration and inclusivity but understand that smart tech and regulations are the only way to pivot this industry and reduce emissions at-scale.

 Yes, the scope of this transition is vast and daunting, but it also presents an extraordinary opportunity for positive change.
 This shift has the potential to impact local and global supply chains, encouraging brands to work more closely with their suppliers but also employ EPR strategies and engage with the resource recovery sector.
 With this collaboration and direction, brands can opt for better materials, increase revenue, uphold the Modern Slavery Act, pay Living Wages, and leverage real-world data to identify environmental hotspots, creating a more immediate and meaningful impact that is reportable.